Tag Archives: Till Death Do Us Part

 How any believer can read, study and meditate upon this biblical mandate and still be uncertain about where God stands on His children being bound together with unbelievers in any relationship is incomprehensible.
 Nevertheless, most Christians do seem to equivocate in their understanding and obedience to Paul’s command here.
 With such strong and convincing language how is this possible?
 Certainly for every relationship other than the marriage relationship the only answer can be that sin continues in the believer and they simply fail to fervently obey God’s command to their own shame and great loss.
 Repentance is called for on a daily basis.

 Some have argued that since Paul does not mention marriage in 2 Corinthians 6:14f it cannot be applied to unequally yoked marriages.
 Such logic would necessarily mean that the passage does not apply to any relationship since no specific type of relationship was mentioned.
-Lloyd-Jones understood this passage to apply directly to marriages because it is marriage above every other relationship that binds two people together to become one complete person.
+Lloyd-Jones understood this passage to apply directly to marriages because it is marriage, above every other relationship, that binds one man and one woman together to become one complete person.

 The Heart of the Matter